easeaico/pulse-go/docs/Methodology/BloodChemistryMethodology.md

 <center>
 <a href="./Images/BloodChemistry/BloodChemistryAcidBaseEvents.png"><img src="./Images/BloodChemistry/BloodChemistryAcidBaseEvents.png"></a>
-<i>Figure 2.
-The acidosis and alkalosis events are broken down into either metabolic or respiratory induced.
+<i>@figuredef {BloodChemistryAcidBaseEvents} The acidosis and alkalosis events are broken down into either metabolic or respiratory induced.
 Metabolic induced acidosis/alkalosis is driven from a shift in bicarbonate
 while respiratory induced acidosis/alkalosis is due to a chance in arterial carbon dioxide.
 The shift between either acidosis or alkalosis occurs at a blood pH of 7.4.</i>
 </center><br>